 Stay on the marked trails only.

-Cyclists are required to wear a helmet.
+Cyclists are encouraged to wear a helmet.

 Pedestrians have right of way.

 The black trail is a single-track trail, all other trails are two-track trails.

 Each year Stony Creek Metropark helps to host a wide variety of bike and running events.
 From the causal 5K to the 1/2 marathon, from mountain bike and cycle cross events to the occasional adventure race.
 Odds are, whatever your race of choice may be, we will have something to offer.

 These events are all open to the public and will have use of the park trails during their event, however the trails remain open for the use of the general park user.
 We ask that caution be used during the races, both by race participants and park users.